 - Use your paid invoice to document your purchase to get your federal tax credit.

-- Apply annually to receive your annual cost-recovery Production Incentive payment by check.
+- Apply annually to receive your state Incentive payment.

 - Check the system at least monthly to make sure it is working.